dao-duc-tung/ecs-ml-deploy-system/README.md

 ### 2.2.
 Create CodePipeline and CodeBuild projects

-This step is similar as the section `1.2.
+This step is similar to section `1.2.
 Create CodePipeline and CodeBuild projects`.
 For the `buildspec` file, just clone `buildspec/ep-a.yaml` file for the endpoint B.

 ### 2.3.
 Validate resources

-This step is similar as the section `1.3.
+This step is similar to section `1.3.
 Validate resources`.

 ### 2.4.
 Update CloudFormation stack

-This step is similar as the section `1.4.
+This step is similar to section `1.4.
 Update CloudFormation stack`.

 ### 2.5.
 Upload model's weights

-This step is similar as the section `1.5.
+This step is similar to section `1.5.
 Upload model's weights`.

 ### 2.6.
 Test endpoint

-This step is similar as the section `1.6.
+This step is similar to section `1.6.
 Test endpoint`.

 ## Miscellaneous